Primis1/Obsidian-Vault/CS/Crypto/Blockchain.md

 2. Create operation which will put data to the block
 3. Hash the data, can use any encryption algorithm, like SHA-256
 4. Tide nodes together, in immutable order
+#### Components:
+1. ==Node== - user/computer within the #blockchain-network (each has a copy of a ledger)

+2. ==Transaction== - smallest block of a blockchain system, because of transaction blockchain exists

+3. ==Block== - DS used for keeping a set of transactions which is distributed to all nodes in network

+4. ==Chain== - a sequence of blocks

+5. ==Miners== - specific nodes(node also mean user, btw) which perform the block verification process before adding anything into the blockchain structure

+6. ==Consensus== - a set of rules and arrangements to carry out blockchain operation
 ![[BlockchainF1.webp]]